LIT-Rumors/lit-rumors.github.io/pages/pages-root-folder/index.md

 layout: page-fullwidth
 header:
   image_fullwidth: header.jpg
+  title: RuMorS
-  title: Runtime Monitoring for Software-Intenstive Systems
+  subtitle: Runtime Monitoring for Software-Intenstive Systems

 #
 # Use the call for action to show a button on the frontpage